vismaysur/x86-hypervisor/README.md

 4. **I/O Operations**: Guest populates descriptors, updates available ring, writes to QueueNotify
 5. **Device Processing**: Host/kernel processes buffers and updates used ring

+#### VirtIO Implementation Notes:
+The driver and the device negotiate `VIRTIO_F_IN_ORDER` (bit 35).
+Only **direct descriptors** are used – indirect descriptor tables are not supported.
+The queue size is fixed to 16 entries and the driver never re‑orders descriptors.

+These restrictions keep the code simple and eliminate the need for `id` matching in the used ring (the guest can reclaim buffers by counting `used->idx` only).

 #### Memory layout

 ```